 Refer to the Realised Capital Gains report uploaded to your dashboard to view the Total Capital Gains for your Stockspot portfolio.

 This includes Stockspot management fees paid during the financial year which may be tax deductible.
-Speak to your accountant or tax advisor about adding this in the general ‘Deductions’ section of your tax return.
+Speak to your accountant or tax adviser about adding this in the general Deductions section of your tax return.

-Some of my ETF tax information is pre-filled into the myTax portal.
+Why is some of my ETF tax information pre-filled in the ATO myTax portal?

-Some of the ETFs in your Stockspot portfolios (e.g. Vanguard ETFs) send pre-fill information to the ATO, whereas others do not.
+Some of the ETFs in your Stockspot portfolios (for example, Vanguard ETFs) send pre-fill information to the ATO, whereas others do not.
 Your Annual Investor Statement includes information for all of the ETFs in your Stockspot portfolio.

-The myTax portal shows capital gains, but I didn’t sell anything, what does this mean?
+The ATO myTax portal shows capital gains, but I didn’t sell anything.
+What does this mean?

-A distribution from an exchange-traded fund (ETF) represents your share of the income earned by a fund and can include some capital gains from investments that have been sold within the fund.
+A distribution from an ETF represents your share of the income earned by a fund and can include some capital gains from investments that have been sold within the fund.
 Capital gains can also be incurred from Stockspot rebalancing your portfolio during the year.

-Gross Interest includes any interest you have earned from your Stockspot cash account during the financial year.
-As the ATO Mytax portal may not contain item 10-L, gross interest can be used outside of the Managed Fund Distribution section in the Interest section of the ATO portal.
-Please get advice from your tax advisor or accountant if you are unsure of what to do.
+Gross interest includes any interest you have earned from your Stockspot cash account during the financial year.
+As the ATO myTax portal may not contain item 10-L, gross interest can be used outside of the Managed Fund Distribution section in the Interest section of the ATO portal.
+Please get advice from your tax adviser or accountant if you are unsure of what to do.

 Inviting your accountant to view your Stockspot Portfolio